kebasaa/pyucache/Readme.md

 This software is distributed under the GNU GPL version 3.

+*NOTE*: This license covers the software only.
+The user and API manuals are copyrighted by [Apogee Instruments, Inc](https://www.apogeeinstruments.com/) and are published here with their permission.

 ### Disclaimer

 This software is not guaranteed to work.
 Use at your own risk.